groknut/local-llm-notepad/README.md

 # Local LLM Notepad
 Run a modern LLM anywhere locally with a double‑click.

-No installation, no internet, no API, no admin rights required.
+No installation, no internet, no API, no GPU, no admin rights required.

 Local_LLM_Notepad is an open-source, offline plug-and-play app for running local large-language model.
 Drop the single bundled .exe onto a USB stick, walk up to any computer, and start chatting, brainstorming, or drafting documents.